 Duomo Di Milano Crypt

-This is the architectural site which is situated underneath the main cathedral.
-You can enter the crypt through its dedicated entrance.
+This is the archaeological site which is situated underneath the main cathedral.
+You can enter the crypt through its dedicated entrance located inside the cathedral.
 The crypt is the burial site of St. Charles Borromeo and one of the holiest places to visit in Milan.
 St. Charles Borromeo was the Archbishop of Milan in the 16th century.
 The crypt also has many other artifacts and the foundation of the present cathedral.

 This place shows a unique perspective of Milan’s rich history, with a glimpse of its spiritual and cultural past.
 The space provides visitors with a quiet and peaceful environment, much different from the cathedral above.